Gynecomastia Reduction – Male Breast Reduction

 Gynecomastia is the medical term for benign enlargement of the male breast tissue.
-While this tissue is normally benign, cancer (both in the breast and elsewhere in the body) can also cause breast enlargement, and should be ruled out.
-Whenever breast tissue is removed, it should be sent for pathologic diagnosis.
-Breast tissue which is large, rapidly growing, hard and asymmetric is more suspicious.
+While this tissue is normally benign, cancer (both in the breast and elsewhere in the body) can also cause Male Breast Enlargement, and should be ruled out.
+Breast tissue which is large, rapidly growing, hard or asymmetric is more suspicious, and may need to be sent for pathologic diagnosis.

 Gynecomastia often presents at birth, but as the mother’s estrogen leaves her son, the breasts often shrink to a normal size.
 Problematic gynecomastia more often presents at puberty.
 Often a lump of breast tissue will develop in the male breast in response to adult hormones.